Monitor SQL Data Sync with Azure Monitor logs

 Select Create a new schedule.

 Set Recurrence to Recurring and set the interval you want.
-Use the same interval here, in the script, and in Log Analytics.
+Use the same interval here, in the script, and in Azure Monitor logs.

 Check the automation

 To monitor whether your automation is running as expected, under Overview for your automation account, find the Job Statistics view under Monitoring.
 Pin this view to your dashboard for easy viewing.
 Successful runs of the runbook show as "Completed" and Failed runs show as "Failed."

-Create a Log Analytics Reader Alert for Email Notifications
+Create an Azure Monitor Reader Alert for Email Notifications

-To create an alert that uses Log Analytics, do the following things.
-As a prerequisite, you need to have Log Analytics linked with a Log Analytics Workspace.
+To create an alert that uses Azure Monitor logs, do the following things.
+As a prerequisite, you need to have Azure Monitor logs linked with a Log Analytics workspace.

 In the Azure portal, select Log Search.